hornc/-/README.md

 Not all the specified syntax rules are implemented yet in this early version.
 Writing further code in Юᓂ곧⎔ will most likely require expanding the language.

 Work is in progress on adding further support for the canonical syntax, and fleshing out further function names and practical details.
-Hopefully this small start will see an increase in the ammount of software written in Юᓂ곧⎔!
+Hopefully this small start will see an increase in the amount of software written in Юᓂ곧⎔!

 ## Requirements
 * bash